LKWLaLa/LKWLaLa.github.io/_posts/2016-08-27-Writing-a-Custom-Pagination-Directive.md

 ####The basic pagination logic:

-In my first attempt at implementing pagination, I added logic into my controller which would slice my index page data (a collection of stories) and return only my designated number of stories per page.
+In my first attempt at implementing pagination, I added controller logic which would slice my index page data (a collection of stories) and return only my designated number of stories per page.
 Considering the current page number, the beginning and ending index numbers in the slice would change accordingly, like so:

 ```javascript
 ctrl.paginate = function () {